nikvoronin/Xm4Battery/README.md

 ## PnpEntity

-First we should know the `name` or `device id` of the device we are working with or at least a part of the device name.
+First, we should know the `name` or `device id` of the device we are working with or at least a part of the device name.

 - ByFriendlyName ( exact a friendly name )
-- ByDeviceId ( exact a device id, like {GUID} pid )
+- ByDeviceId ( exact a device id, like `{GUID} pid` )
 - LikeFriendlyName ( a part of a friendly name ) - returns a list of founded devices `IEnumerable<PnpEntity>` or empty list otherwise.

 All of methods produce instances of `PnpEntity` or `Result.Fail` if the given device was not found.